 An investment in SEO is a good thing.
 But not all SEO investments are productive or beneficial.
 If you implement the wrong SEO principles and/or over-optimize your website, you may actually generate diminishing returns.

-Negative consequences of improper SEO include:
+Negative consequences of improper or negative SEO include:

 In other words, SEO is important, but it needs to be done properly.
 Take the time to understand the difference between good and bad SEO and you’ll increase your chances of being successful.